 Grounds for appeal

 There are eight common grounds of appeal argued in family law matters.
-These are:

 (1) The learned trial judge acted upon a wrong principle.

 (2) The learned trial judge took into account irrelevant matters;